roonstott/ParksApi/README.md

 #### By _Robert Onstott_

 #### _Parks API is a service to provide information about state and national parks in the US.
 Parks are searchable by the state in which they or located or by park name, using a search query.
-The API incorporates authentication with a JWT Bearer token, which is generated at the login page._
+The API incorporates authentication with a JWT Bearer token, which is generated at the login page.
+The JWT token is not fully functional at this time, due to unresolved problems with authorizations and permissions, so the `[Authorize]` attributes have been commented out for the controller classses_

 ## Technologies Used